UW Huskies spring football: A productive day for wide receiver Brayden Lenius

 — The most impressive snap of the day: Vita Vea bowled through the entire right side of the offensive to combine on a touch sack of Jake Browning for a fourth-down stop on the final play of the ones-vs.-ones, 11-on-11 period.
 Vea, up to 344 pounds, has come closer and closer to realizing his “unlimited” potential, as defensive coordinator Pete Kwiatkowski described it, and the Huskies are counting on him to be a leader of the defense this fall.
 (More on Vea later this week.)

 — The Huskies practiced in shells and spent most of the day working through positional drills.
 There were only a few team periods, and even a couple of those were run at half speed.
 As spring practices go, this was about as monotonous as it gets.
+(At one point, the quarterbacks went into Husky Stadium and practiced punting.)
 That said, Browning participated in more team drills than he had in the previous seven open practices.
 During one 7-on-7 period, Browning zipped a nice throw to WR Andre Baccellia along the left side for a 20-yard gain.

 — Brayden Lenius, a 6-5 junior, got his most reps with the No. 1 offense as part of the wide-receiver rotation, and made a handful of catches.
 Lenius is still working his way back into coaches’ good graces after being suspended early last season, then redshirting, but he’s had a productive spring.